History of the Jews in Turkey: Emigration from Turkey to Israel

 When the Republic of Turkey was established in 1923, Aliyah was not particularly popular amongst Turkish Jewry; migration from Turkey to Palestine was minimal in the 1920s.
-As in other Muslim-majority countries, discrimination later became the main "push" factor that encouraged emigration from Turkey to Palestine.

 Between 1923 and 1948, approximately 7,300 Jews emigrated from Turkey to Mandatory Palestine.
-After the 1934 Thrace pogroms following the 1934 Turkish Resettlement Law, immigration to Palestine increased; it is estimated that 521 Jews left for Palestine from Turkey in 1934 and 1,445 left in 1935.
+After the 1934 Thrace pogroms following the 1934 Turkish Resettlement Law, it is estimated that 521 Jews left for Palestine from Turkey in 1934 and 1,445 left in 1935.
+However, although the Law on Settlement may well have actually provoked the incidents’ outbreak, the national authorities did not side with the attackers but immediately intervened in the incidents.
+After order was restored, the governors and mayors of the provinces involved were removed from office.

 Immigration to Palestine was organized by the Jewish Agency and the Palestine Aliya Anoar Organization.
 The Varlık Vergisi, a capital tax which occurred in 1942, was also significant in encouraging emigration from Turkey to Palestine; between 1943 and 1944, 4,000 Jews emigrated.

 The Jews of Turkey reacted very favorably to the creation of the State of Israel.
 Between 1948 and 1951, 34,547 Jews immigrated to Israel, nearly 40% of the Turkish Jewish population at the time.
 Immigration was stunted for several months in November 1948, when Turkey suspended migration permits as a result of pressure from Arab countries.

-In March 1949, the suspension was removed when Turkey officially recognized Israel, and emigration continued, with 26,000 emigrating within the same year.
+In 1949, Turkey officially recognized Israel, becoming the first Muslim-majority country to do so.
+Migration permits were reinstated and emigration continued, with 26,000 emigrating within the same year.
 The migration was entirely voluntary, and was primary driven by economic factors given the majority of emigrants were from the lower classes.
 In fact, the migration of Jews to Israel is the second largest mass emigration wave out of Turkey, the first being the Population exchange between Greece and Turkey.

 After 1951, emigration of Jews from Turkey to Israel slowed perceptibly.

 In the mid-1950s, 10% of those who had moved to Israel returned to Turkey.
 A new synagogue, the Neve Şalom, was constructed in Istanbul in 1951.
 Generally, Turkish Jews in Israel have integrated well into society and are not distinguishable from other Israelis.
 However, they maintain their Turkish culture and connection to Turkey, and are strong supporters of close relations between Israel and Turkey.

 Democratic Party period

 On the night of 6/7 September 1955, the Istanbul Pogrom was unleashed.
 Although primarily aimed at the city's Greek population, the Jewish and Armenian communities of Istanbul were also targeted to a degree.
-The damage caused was mainly material (a complete total of over 4,000 shops and 1,000 houses – belonging to Greeks, Armenians and Jews – were destroyed) it deeply shocked minorities throughout the country.
+The damage caused was mainly material (over 4,000 shops and 1,000 houses belonging to Greeks, Armenians and Jews were destroyed) it deeply shocked minorities throughout the country.